saptarshisama/rss-feed-discovery/README.md

 # RSS/Atom Feed Discovery Tool

-A powerful Python tool that automatically discovers RSS and Atom feeds from websites.
+A tool that automatically discovers RSS and Atom feeds from websites.
 Simply provide a list of website URLs, and this tool will intelligently search for and verify their feed URLs.

 ## 🌟 Features